paszin/soundcloud_alexa_bridge/README.md

 - "Stop"
 - "Skip | Play next"
 - "What is the name of the Track?"
-- "Volume up, Volume down" (no custom skill invokation necessary since we are playing via bluetooth)
+- "Volume up, Volume down" (no custom skill invocation necessary since we are playing via bluetooth)

 ## Future Work